randlabs/createissue-action/README.md

 A template is composed of two main areas.

 ```
----
 key-1: some-value
-key-2: some-other-value
----
+key-2: 'some-other-value with spaces at the end    '
 content
 ```

 An example:

 ```
----
 title: Something is not working
 assignees: @dev-team
 labels: bug
----
 Someone just pushed a commit {{ context.sha }} but it does not compile.
 ```

-Between `---` lines, a set of key/value fields.
+At the top, you can specify an optional set of `key: value` fields.
+You can enclose a value between single or double quotes if you need to add spaces at the beginning or the end but take into account no escaping is done, only the starting and ending quotes are removed.

 Keys can be: `title`, `assignees`, `labels` or `milestone`.
-If specified, they override the values passed as input parameters.`

-Below the second dash line, the issue's body.
+When the parser finds a line not contain a valid key/value pair, the parser will assume it is the beginning of the issue's body.

 The template engine uses [Nunjucks](https://mozilla.github.io/nunjucks/) to parse items.
 Please check the [templating docs](https://mozilla.github.io/nunjucks/templating.html) to know, for e.g., how to insert variables.